The basic requirements for running UserFrosting are pretty typical of any web framework or CMS. You'll need:

 Look, programming languages evolve, and PHP is no exception.
 Actually, PHP (and other web languages) have it particularly tough because they have so many responsibilities.
 PHP is the bouncer at the door and it has to be prepared to defend against the constantly evolving security threats to your server.
 At the same time it has to keep up with the demand for faster performance, and satisfy the demand for new features from the enormous PHP community.

-Honestly, PHP 5.6 isn't exactly cutting edge - in fact, PHP 5.6 is no longer in active support as of January 19, 2017 and declared "End of Life" as of January 1st, 2019.
 And the truth is, we didn't make this decision directly.
-UserFrosting depends on a lot of third-party components, and those components require a minimum version of 5.6.
+UserFrosting depends on a lot of third-party components, and those components require a minimum PHP version of 7.1.
 Thus, UF does too, and the whole community moves forward.
-Even PHP 7.1 won't be supported starting December 1st 2019 !
+Even PHP 7.2 won't be supported starting November 30th 2020 !

 As for your local development environment (You do have a local development environment, right ?), if it's that much of a burden then...I don't know what to tell you.
 So what are you waiting for?
 Upgrade!